Course rollover is the annual process whereby Blackboard courses from the current academic year are copied for use in the next academic year.

-From 2019-20, any Blackboard course which represents one or more RISIS module occurrences will be in the format AB1XYZ-19-0MOD.
+Any Blackboard course which represents one or more RISIS module occurrences has a course code in the format AB1XYZ-22-3MOD.

 This applies to Blackboard courses bringing together multiple occurrences of the same module, as well as ‘merged courses’ which combine two or more distinct module codes.

 There are no changes to how these are handled as part of rollover.

 Which parts of my course will be copied?

 - Embedded links to YuJa videos will be copied.

 - Videos uploaded directly into Blackboard will be copied, but these also should be transferred to YuJa.